Disclosures

 What this means in practice:

-- No attorney-client relationship.
-Using our website, reading our content, running an eligibility checker, or contacting us does not create an attorney-client relationship between you and Expeal.
+• No attorney-client relationship.
+Using our website, reading our content, using any tool the Site offers — including, where the Site offers one, an eligibility checker — or contacting us does not create an attorney-client relationship between you and Expeal.
 An attorney-client relationship requires a licensed attorney, a signed engagement, and a scope of representation.
 Expeal provides none of those.

 If you need legal advice or legal representation, you need a licensed attorney in your jurisdiction.
-The per-state subsections in §4 point to each state bar's lawyer-referral pathway as a starting point.
+The per-state subsections in Section 4 point to each state bar's lawyer-referral pathway as a starting point.

 3. How Expeal relates to the legal profession in each state